Skip to content

 Unique Key

 If there is exactly one column consisting of unique values, then you have a unique key.
-If there should be several such columns, one can decide which of the attributes to use.
-Common examples of unique keys are, for example, social security numbers, order numbers, or ID card numbers.
+If there are several such columns, you can decide which of the attributes you want to use, as each table can only have one primary key.
+Common examples of unique keys are social security numbers, order numbers or ID numbers.
+It is also important that this key type must not have any null values and that every data record in the table therefore has a unique value in this column.

 Unique Key | Source: Author